Builderb0y/BigGlobe/docs/files/data/modid/bigglobe_noise_sources/Grids.md

 			"type": "white_noise",
 			"amplitude": 1.0
 		},
-		"scaleX/Y/Z": 123
+		"scaleX/Y/Z": 128
 	}
 	```
+	And similar for linear/smoother/cubic.
 These types pre-date resample grids, but are left around for backwards-compatibility reasons.
 * "worley" - a "center point" exists, on average, every `scale` blocks, and the value is the square of the distance to the nearest center point.
 	* `scale` - the average distance between center points.
 Note that there is only one scale for this type, not one per axis.
 	* `amplitude` - a multiplier for the value.
 The value is always in the range 0 to amplitude.